RyanSaxe/CubeCobraRecommender/README.md

 Recommender System for [CubeCobra](https://cubecobra.com/).

 The `web` folder contains a Flask API that will return the CubeCobraRecommender recommendation in a json response.
 This is for integrating the machine learning algorithm on the website, which is currently in development as demonstrated in this [tweet](https://twitter.com/CubeCobra1/status/1247688818607771650).
+The version live on CubeCobra will exist in the `prod` branch.

 Keras Model prototype is in the `model.py` file.